 |Link||REG_LINK||A file path|

 |Resource List||REG_RESOURCE_LIST||A list of device driver resources|

-(How to edit the registry on Windows tested with Windows 10 1803; updated June 2018; title image: StockUnlimited)
+(How to use Regedit to edit the registry on Windows tested with Windows 10 1803; updated June 2018; title image: StockUnlimited)